5uhani/greencloud-ansible/README.md

 - **node_exporter** = installs the agent that exposes CPU/RAM/disk metrics, so Member 1's Prometheus server has something to scrape on every machine.
 - **docker** = installs Docker only on app/db servers, so Member 3's FastAPI app and Member 4's Postgres/Redis can just run as containers later.

-You don't have to keep all four roles if your group wants to scope it down — `common` + `security` alone already satisfies "bootstrapping and configuration management."
-The other two just make the playbook obviously useful to the rest of the team, which is good for your presentation.

-## Easiest way to actually run and demo this

-You don't need real AWS/Azure servers to prove this works.
-Do it locally first, then point it at real cloud instances once Member 2's Terraform is ready.

 ### Option A — Test locally with Vagrant (recommended, free, no cloud account needed)